Browns, a safe bet that still has a place in Brighton

 If you fancy a trip back in time, this Mother’s Day Browns will offer a 2-course set menu for £19.95 and a 3-course set menu for £23.95 with a glass of champagne included for you mum.

-Have you been to Browns lately or were you a regular diner back in the 90s?
+Been to Browns lately or were you a regular diner back in the 90s?
 Leave me a comment below and let me know.
 And please click the tiny little heart if you like this review.